 (10) “Public health emergency” means the Coronavirus (COVID-19) public health emergency declared pursuant to Mayor’s Order 2020-046, on March 11, 2020, and all subsequent extensions.

-(11) “Satisfactory academic progress” means maintaining an academic standing consistent with the requirements for program completion, as determined by the Program training provider.
+(11) “Satisfactory academic progress” means maintaining an academic standing consistent with the requirements for Program completion, as determined by the Program training provider.

 (12) “UDC” means the University of the District of Columbia.